-Slavery and Human Trafficking Statement, 2018
+Slavery and Human Trafficking Statement, 2019

-The UK Modern Slavery Act 2015 (“the Act”) requires covered commercial organisations operating in the UK to report annually on the steps they have taken during the preceding financial year to ensure that slavery and human trafficking are not taking place in their own businesses or in their supply chains.
+The UK Modern Slavery Act 2015 (the “Act”) requires covered commercial organisations operating in the UK to report annually on the steps they have taken during the preceding financial year to ensure that slavery and human trafficking are not taking place in their own businesses or in their supply chains.

-Coller Capital is a specialist private equity secondaries firm with offices in London, New York and Hong Kong.
-The firm operates private funds that mainly acquire positions in private equity funds from limited partners, and portfolios of unquoted companies from their corporate or institutional owners.
+Coller Capital is a specialist private equity secondaries firm with offices in London, New York, Hong Kong and Guernsey.
+The firm sponsors private funds (“Coller Funds”) that mainly acquire positions in third-party private equity funds from limited partners, and portfolios of unquoted companies from their corporate or institutional owners.

 Coller Capital is committed to preventing any form of slavery or human trafficking in its business and supply chains.
 The specific anti-slavery and human trafficking measures adopted by the firm form part of its overarching environmental, social and governance (“ESG”) framework, which is overseen by the firm’s ESG Committee and based on a written ESG policy.

 Coller Capital’s ESG policy sets out the firm’s approach to responsible investment, in line with its status as a signatory to the United Nations-supported Principles for Responsible Investment (PRI).
-The firm has developed an Anti-Slavery and Human Trafficking addendum to the policy to serve as guidance for its implementation efforts under the Act.
+The firm has developed an Anti-Slavery and Human Trafficking addendum to the ESG policy to serve as guidance for its implementation efforts under the Act.

-Due Diligence and Risk Assessment
+Due Diligence, Assessing and Managing Risk

 Coller Capital has a responsible procurement philosophy and engages with its suppliers on various ESG factors.
-The firm has introduced into its procurement process a formal requirement that all suppliers address modern slavery risks and, in the case of UK companies, comply with their obligations under the Act.
+The firm has introduced into its procurement process a formal requirement that all suppliers address modern slavery risks and, in the case of suppliers subject to the Act, comply with their obligations under the Act.

 Training and Awareness

-- Published Guidance from the PRI on “Managing ESG risk in the supply chains of private companies and assets”.
+Published Guidance from the PRI on “Managing ESG risk in the supply chains of private companies and assets”.

-- Workshop on “Human Rights Due Diligence in Private Equity Investment” organised by the PRI and the British Institute of International and Comparative Law.
+Workshop on “Human Rights Due Diligence in Private Equity Investment” organised by the PRI and the British Institute of International and Comparative Law.